karjolamit/Camera_2D_Feature_Tracking/README.md

 string detectorType = "AKAZE";
 string detectorType = "SIFT";
 ```
-Following is an example of defining Shitomasi detector.
+Following is an example of defining Shitomasi detector function.
 The other types of detectors are also defined on similar lines.

 ```
 void detKeypointsShiTomasi(vector<cv::KeyPoint> &keypoints, cv::Mat &img, bool bVis)